paulicka/dubsado-assessment/EXPLANATION.md

 - Code layout:
   - Why two files? (not counting index.ts)
   - Why functions, and not methods on the TreeNode class?
-- Consistent and togglable logging
+- Consistent and togglable logging, as opposed to hard-coded console logging in functions
-- Using Map<string, TreeNode>  for subordinates instead of TreeNode[], would speed things up for most functions, though add a bit of management complexity
+- Using Map<string, TreeNode> for subordinates, instead of TreeNode[], would speed things up for most functions, though add a bit of management complexity

 ## Time complexity of functions

 manageEmployees.ts:
 - generateCompanyStructure() - O(n) by number of records, insertion is trivial since lookup is O(1) with the Map.
+  NOTE:  There is a potential error condition if the records have employees referring to their boss before the boss is handled.
+This could be fixed with a two-pass system.
 - hireEmployee() - O(1), lookup boss and TreeNode creation are constant time
 - fireEmployee() - O(1) for the lookup, but...a little tricky...there is the fact that we have to look through the boss's subordinates to delete the employee...so if all employees under one boss, this could be O(n).
 - promoteEmployee() - O(1) to lookup employee, boss is a dereference, again, all the time complexity comes from managing the subordinates TreeNode[] arrays.
 Hence the recommendation to change that to a Map<string, TreeNode>